devtut/generate/docs/python/sqlite3-module.md

 ---
-metaTitle: Sqlite3 Module
+metaTitle: "Sqlite3 Module"
-description: Sqlite3 - Not require separate server process., Getting the values from the database and Error handling
+description: "Sqlite3 - Not require separate server process., Getting the values from the database and Error handling"
 ---

 # Sqlite3 Module